-- NDA supports the NFHS ruling which states: "when standing at attention, apparel must cover the midriff."
-If a school team is found to be in violation of this rule, the team will receive a .5 deduction in the 2022 2023 NDA Championship season. - All costuming and makeup should be age appropriate and acceptable for family viewing. - Non-marking shoes or bare feet are acceptable when competing.
+- When dancers are standing at attention, all costumes/uniforms must cover the midriff area completely.
+The midriff includes the entire midriff section from the bra line down, front of the body only.
+Nude body liners are acceptable.
+This rule applies to all pom, jazz, kick, hip hop AND game day divisions. - All costuming and makeup should be age appropriate and acceptable for family viewing. - Non-marking shoes or bare feet are acceptable when competing.
 Dance paws are acceptable.
 Wearing "socks only" and/or "footed tights only" is prohibited.
 Shoes with wheels are not allowed (i.e. roller skates, roller blades, heelys, etc.) - Jewelry as a part of a costume is allowed.
-Acceptable jewelry includes: small post stud earrings (in ear lobes only), chokers without dangling pendants, and hair accessories.
-Jewelry such as necklaces, hoop/dangling earrings, any piercings in any area other than the ear (belly, tongue and nose rings, etc.) is prohibited and will result in a .5 deduction per occurrence.
-Prohibited jewelry must be removed and may not be taped over or otherwise covered.
+(Clarification: safety of the dancer should be considered.) - For the safety of all athletes, tights are HIGHLY recommended to be worn with costumes, but not required.